Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 IMG_5034

-… home to a famous infinity pool, which sits out on top of the largest cantilevered platform in the world (we visited in 2017):
+… home to a famous infinity pool, which sits out on top of one of the largest cantilevered platforms in the world (we visited in 2017):

 IMG_1984